 Brewing Oriental Beauty tea requires water that is hot, but not boiling.
 This temperature range is between 80°C and 90°C (176°F and 194°F).
 Using water that is too hot could lead to a bitter cup of tea, while using water that is too cold could lead to a cup of tea that tastes weak and lacks flavor.

-See also What is the history of Gyokuro tea?
+See also What are the different grades of Dragonwell tea?

 In order to assess the temperature of the water for brewing Oriental Beauty tea, it is important to have an accurate thermometer.
 There are several options for thermometers, including digital thermometers and thermometers with dials.
 Digital thermometers tend to be more accurate, but either type will work.